SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 of the issuer, otherwise it is not "money".
 The issuer has the debt obligation (promise to redeem) the receiver has the credit.

+<a name="fn1">${}^\ast$</a> I do not quite see how a government that wants to
+empower private banks and
+credit creation, rather than government issue, is a conspiracy.
+It is at least a conspiracy conducted in broad daylight, and a crime against humanity (I am possibly even more insistent it is a human rights crime than the Positive Money people --- because I know the government does not need any new laws to stop the banker mafia).
+If you cannot see in broad daylight, how am I to aid you?

 If there is no promise to redeem you have not got a currency, you have a ponzi scheme.
 Like Bitcoin.

 ### Giving Back the Bank of England the Monopoly?
 LOL

-MMT reveals the central banks are already branches of government, and governments are already the currency monopolists.
+MMT (and Law scholarship --- an _**integral** part of MMT_) reveals the central banks are already branches of government, and governments are already the currency monopolists.
 They regulate the private banks.
 They just need to do it better, so people in need are never in debt (a Job Guarantee policy).
 No private bank ever should have a seat at the JG policy table, the private bankers interest is in getting people into debt.
 That serves no public purpose unless a firm wants to be in debt (to expand their green sustainable business --- should be the rule, and here the Positive Money people would agree, hooray!).

 Somehow the Positive Money theorists got the spurious idea in their heads that governments are beholden to private banks.
 Perhaps that is due to the perverse way